avand/avand.github.com/_drafts/2009-11-12-rebuilding-fave-2.markdown

   end
 {% endhighlight %}

-Our custom exception <code>Exceptions::Security::AuthenticationRequired</code> is systematically caught and returns a HTTP 401.
+Our custom exception `Exceptions::Security::AuthenticationRequired` is systematically caught and returns a HTTP 401.
 Piece of cake.
-To lock down a controller now, we simply add a <code>before_filter</code> to the actions we'd like restricted to users that are logged in.
+To lock down a controller now, we simply add a `before_filter` to the actions we'd like restricted to users that are logged in.

 ## Authorization

 Authentication was easy, but now that we know we have a user, should they be able to hit that action?
 To the end user, or a business analyst these may seem like the same question, but as a developer I think it makes sense to separate the concerns.

 Because we followed REST conventions in this application, the abstraction for authorization was self apparent: restrict access on a controller/action basis.
 So we created roles which stored sets of controller action pairs.
-Then add another <code>before_filter</code> just like only a bit different than our authentication layer.
+Then add another `before_filter` just like only a bit different than our authentication layer.

 {% highlight ruby %}
 protected